-ALPHABETICAL LISTING Level 1 Level 2 Level 3 Level 4 Level 5 NONCOMPLIANCE Refusal to comply with reasonable requests, rules, policies, or directions of an adult • Not available as an option Not available as an option OUT OF ASSIGNED AREA Includes but is not limited to: being in any part of the school or grounds without permission and reasonable need, leaving class without permission • Not available as an option Not available as an option Not available as an option PYROTECHNICS Possession or use of pyrotechnic devices on school property.
-Includes but not limited to devices such as lighters/matches, fireworks, and smoke/stink bombs Not available as an option Not available as an option
+NONCOMPLIANCE Refusal to comply with reasonable requests, rules, policies, or directions of an adult.
+Repeated incidents (to do or say again) can result in higher level consequences. • • • Not available as an option Not available as an option OUT OF ASSIGNED AREA Includes but is not limited to: being in any part of the school or grounds without permission and reasonable need, leaving class without permission.
+Repeated incidents (to do or say again) can result in higher level consequences. • • Not available as an op- tion Not available as an option Not available as an option PHYSICAL AGGRESSION · Touching another individual including, but not limited to: hitting/kicking/pushing, spitting (cross-reference, Bullying) Not available as an op- tion • • Not available as an option Not available a an option ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 Making physical contact with an adult in a manner which causes minor injury (outside medical care is not required) Not available as an op- tion Not available as an op- tion • • Not available a an option Intentional infliction of or attempt to inflict bodily harm upon another which creates a grave risk of death or serious physical injury Not available as an op- tion Not available as an op- tion Not available as an op- tion • • Unintentional bodily harm caused by extreme physical aggression.
+Medical care is required.
+PYROTECHNICS Possession or use of pyrotechnic devices on school property.
+Includes but not limited to devices such as lighters/matches, fireworks, and smoke/stink bombs Not available as an op- tion Not available as an op- tion • • •